 The SBCTA Development Mitigation Nexus Study was originally approved by the San Bernardino Associated Governments (SBCTA), acting as the San Bernardino County Congestion Management Agency (CMA), on October 5, 2005.
-It has been revised based on amendments approved by the SBCTA Board on July 5, 2006, October 4, 2006, November 1, 2006, January 10, 2007, March 7, 2007, November 7, 2007, November 4, 2009, November 2, 2011, November 6, 2013 and February 3, 2016.
+It has been revised based on amendments approved by the SBCTA Board on July 5, 2006, October 4, 2006, November 1, 2006, January 10, 2007, March 7, 2007, November 7, 2007, November 4, 2009, November 2, 2011, November 6, 2013, February 3, 2016, July 11, 2018, and July 10, 2019..
 The Nexus Study has been incorporated into the SBCTA Congestion Management Program (CMP) as Appendix G. SBCTA serves as the Congestion Management Agency responsible for implementing and maintaining the CMP.
 This update includes a complete revision of project cost estimates, superseding prior updates that generally involved the use of escalation factors.
-This document serves as the final version for the 2015 update to the Nexus Study, which is required by the Development Mitigation Program implementation language included in Appendix F of the CMP and the Measure I 2010-2040 Strategic Plan.
-This update reflects comments from members of the Transportation Technical Advisory Committee (TTAC), will be presented to the SBCTA General Policy Committee on June 13, 2018, and subsequently to the SBCTA Board of Directors on July 11, 2018.
+This document serves as the final version for the 2020 update to the Nexus Study, which is required by the Development Mitigation Program implementation language included in Appendix F of the CMP and the Measure I 2010-2040 Strategic Plan.
+This update reflects comments from members of the Transportation Technical Advisory Committee (TTAC), as presented to the SBCTA General Policy Committee on September 9, 2020, and subsequently to the SBCTA Board of Directors on October 7, 2020.